 - 2 tablespoons freshly grated Romano cheese

-- Place basil, olive oil, pine nuts, garlic and a large pinch of salt in bowl of food processor.
+- If making your own pesto, place basil, olive oil, pine nuts, garlic and a large pinch of salt in bowl of food processor.
 Process till smooth, scraping down sides of bowl as needed.

 - Mix together cheeses, then add to basil mixture and mix by hand till combined.